vishyvishu411/Real-Time-Human-Gym-Pose-Detection-With-AI/README.md

 4. **cnn3d1.0.h5:** this is the .h5 file of the model with highest accuracy. it has been created by the model present in  File_1_GoodModels and used in File_3_RealtimeFeed for real time detection.
 Not included on Github due to huge file size.

-5. **Media1:** is the recorded output of the project
+5. **Media1:** is the recorded output of the project.

+6. **Project Summary Gym Pose Detection:** Project report that summarizes the results.

-6. The link for data set: https://paperswithcode.com/dataset/infiniterep
+7. The link for data set: https://paperswithcode.com/dataset/infiniterep